Vietnam.vn - Nền tảng quảng bá Việt Nam

 The logo of Industrial and Commercial Bank of China (ICBC) is seen in Beijing, China, March 30, 2016.

-On November 10, Reuters reported that the cyberattack had left ICBCFS temporarily owing Bank of New York Mellon 9 (BNY Mellon) $9 billion due to unresolved transactions, forcing ICBC to inject capital into the unit to resolve the transactions.
+By November 10, Reuters cited several sources revealing that the cyber attack had caused ICBCFS to temporarily owe the Bank of New York Mellon 9 (BNY Mellon) $9 billion due to unsettled transactions, forcing ICBC to inject capital into the unit to settle the transactions.
 The sources added that BNY Mellon had been repaid that debt.

 Why pay ransom?